Ruined King

 Ruined King: A League of Legends Story is a 2021 turn-based role-playing video game developed by Airship Syndicate and published by Riot Forge.
 A spin-off to Riot Games' League of Legends, Ruined King uses characters and a setting originating in its parent title.

 The game is set in Bilgewater, a bustling pirate city, and the Shadow Isles, a cursed region filled with a corrupting force called the Black Mist.
 The player controls a party of six characters from League of Legends to find the source of the Black Mist.
 The playable characters are Pyke, Braum, Miss Fortune, Illaoi, Ahri, and Yasuo.

-Originally revealed in 2019 during the 10th anniversary celebration of League of Legends, Ruined King's release was delayed as a result of the COVID-19 pandemic.
-A release date was not provided by the developer or publisher until it was launched, alongside Hextech Mayhem, on November 16, 2021, for Microsoft Windows, PlayStation 4, Nintendo Switch and Xbox One.
-It is backwards compatible with the PlayStation 5 and Xbox Series X/S, with free upgrades to the native versions to be available in the future.
+Originally revealed in 2019 during the 10th-anniversary celebration of League of Legends, Ruined King's release was delayed as a result of the COVID-19 pandemic.
+A release date was not provided by the developer or publisher until it was launched, alongside Hextech Mayhem, on November 16, 2021 for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+Versions for PlayStation 5 and Xbox Series X/S were released on March 2, 2023.

 Gameplay

 Like Airship Syndicate's Battle Chasers: Nightwar, Ruined King A League of Legends Story is presented in a top-down perspective, with players directly navigating a party of characters around the world and through dungeons.
 As the group travels, they encounter enemies and bosses.
 When an enemy is encountered, the environment switches to a turn-based battle area in which characters and enemies await their turn to attack.

 Each of the main characters has a passive and active Dungeon Ability that players can use while traversing the world map, but the group can contain only three characters at one time out of a possible six and only one character can be present on the map at a time, so the player must anticipate which abilities will be useful.
 Passive abilities will trigger in the right context, while active abilities have a cooldown and will give the player combat advantages when used on enemies.
-The game will often require the player to select a particular character for story progression or to obtain a rare item: Illaoi, as one of the Buhru people, is the only member of the team who can decipher Buhru text and artefacts, so she is a necessary inclusion for the Buhru Temple.
+The game will often require the player to select a particular character for story progression or to obtain a rare item: Illaoi, as one of the Buhru people, is the only member of the team who can decipher Buhru text and artifacts, so she is a necessary inclusion for the Buhru Temple.